-Fact: Multidisciplinary care teams at Siteman provide nationally recognized expertise in diagnosis and treatment of your cancer.
+Fact: Multidisciplinary care teams at Siteman provide nationally recognized expertise in the diagnosis and treatment of your cancer.

-What this means for you: In short, your doctors talk to each other, face-to-face on a weekly basis and plan the right care for you and your specific cancer.
+What this means for you: In short, your doctors talk to each other, face-to-face, on a weekly basis and plan the right care for you and your specific cancer.

 Fact: Siteman has the most clinical trials in the region and our treatment teams frequently recommend a promising trial as a first-line treatment.